Yves (singer): 2017–2023: Debut with Loona and lawsuits against Blockberry Creative

+2024–present: Solo debut and EPs

 On March 14, 2024, Yves had signed an exclusive contract with Paix Per Mil.
-On May 14, she released "Breath" towards the original soundtrack of Missing Crown Prince.
+On May 14, she released "Breath" for the original soundtrack of Missing Crown Prince.
 On May 29, she made her solo debut with the release of her debut EP Loop.
-On August 29, she released the single "Tik Tok".
+On August 30 she released the single "Tik Tok".
 On October 31, it was announced that Yves would be releasing her second EP I Did on November 14.
 A deluxe version of her second EP titled I Did: Bloom (Deluxe) was released on January 17, 2025.
 On April 1, Yves released DIM ∞, an EP containing previously released "Dim" along with four new versions of the song after it topped TikTok's US 'Viral 50' chart.

 On July 21, 2025, Paix Per Mil announced Yves's third EP Soft Error to be released on August 7.
 The EP was preceded by the pre-release single "White Cat" on July 24.
 On August 7, she released the EP with title track "Soap" featuring PinkPantheress, topping multiple iTunes Album country charts.
-On October 10, she joined PinkPantheress to remix the latter's song "Stars" for the mixtape Fancy Some More?.
+On October 10, she joined PinkPantheress to remix the latter's song "Stars" for the remix album Fancy Some More?.
 On October 15, Yves released Soft Error: X, a deluxe version of her third EP with the new track "Ex Machina".
+On December 19, labelmate Blah released the song "Falling for You" featuring Yves along with a music video starring the two.
+Yves was featured on Underscores's "Do It" remix on January 23, 2026.